-The most common symptoms of a bad or failing shift solenoid include hard shifting, stuck in gear, rough shifting, or other shifting issues with your automatic transmission.
-You may also notice a transmission warning light or other warning lights on your dashboard.
+The most common symptoms of a bad or failing shift solenoid include hard or delayed shifting, being stuck in a particular gear, or generally rough gear changes in your automatic transmission.
+You might also see a transmission warning light or other related warning lights appear on your dashboard.

 1. Check Engine light